 As unique aisle markers

 Wedding aisle markers are little details that can pack quite the punch if you do them right.
 While using pint-sized floral arrangements is the norm, we suggest getting a bit more creative with yours.
-Balloons decorations are a budget-friendly way to transform your aisle from bland to beautiful.
+Giant balloons decorations are a budget-friendly way to transform your aisle from bland to beautiful.

 To amp up your food stations

 Your food stations or buffet tables could probably use a bit of prettying up.
 Sure, your cake and insta-worthy mains look stunning, but a few extra decorative flourishes go a long way.
-We love how this couple spruced their dessert table up with balloon decorations packed with greenery - super cute.
+We love how this dessert table is dressed up with balloon decorations packed with florals and greenery – super cute.